 by these glands it goes into the bloodstream and from then on it travels all

 over the body and goes into our cells where it is converted into male hormones,

 known as androgens, and female hormones, known as estrogens.
 Small amounts are also made in

 the brain by neurons (brain cells).
 Many doctors prescribe this hormone supplement to their patients in

 high dosages without realizing the risks and dangers it can cause.

 I do not feel comfortable with the high dosages of DHEA, pregnenolone and 7-keto DHEA supplements sold over the counter.
+They are most commonly sold as 10, 25, 50 and even 100 mg per capsuel.
 I think a maximum of 5 mg is acceptable when used occasionally.
 Hormones are powerful substances.
 They can be very helpful if used appropriately but can cause harm if misused.